Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, the financial system for the development of circular economy, green economy, and ESG finance is still immature, making it difficult for green and sustainable textile projects to mobilize capital.
 There is a lack of specific incentive policies to encourage the development of circular and sustainable textiles, such as policies for planning and developing green industrial zones for the fiber industry.

 In addition, there are limitations in the supply of green, sustainable raw materials for production.
-Synthetic chemical fibers currently account for 65% of total global production, while vegetable fibers (including cotton) account for only 27%; Lack of standardization in ESG data for reporting, especially on the environment and society; ESG reporting standards have not been determined to serve many markets and customers.
+Synthetic chemical fibers currently account for 65% of total global production, while vegetable fibers (including cotton) only account for 27%; Lack of standardization in ESG data for reporting, especially on the environment and society; ESG reporting standards have not been determined to serve many markets and customers.

 Borrowing the role of R&D to master technology

 In that context, according to experts, to accelerate the effective use of the circular economy in production and business, our country needs to institutionalize ESG standards and the circular economy in the textile and garment industry with a development roadmap and specific goals, in line with the world roadmap.
-At the same time, attach the roles of stakeholders and financial mechanisms to achieve the goals and have policies to support and encourage businesses through tax, credit, and land tools, especially policies that need to have specific steps.
+At the same time, attach the roles of stakeholders and financial mechanisms to achieve the goals and have policies to support and encourage businesses through tax, credit, and land tools, especially policies that need specific steps.

 In terms of technology, investment and finance, it is necessary to conduct research and transfer technology to businesses.
 Strengthen cooperation in the field of R&D to master technology and transfer advanced technology from partners.
 Encourage the development of green financial instruments and joint venture cooperation models to take advantage of economies of scale and diversify risks.

-As for businesses, first of all, businesses need to raise awareness of circular business to take appropriate steps to focus on the stages where businesses have strengths, such as water circulation, rooftop solar power... calculating benefits - costs, conversion roadmap.
-Gather documents related to tracing the origin of NPL, meeting the requirements of recycling rate, product life cycle, clean materials, high recyclability..."On the way to circular economy and green economy, businesses need to have systematic investment and large resources", Mr. Truong emphasized.
+As for businesses, first of all, businesses need to raise awareness of circular business to take appropriate steps to focus on the stages where the business has strengths, for example, water circulation, rooftop solar power... calculating benefits - costs, conversion roadmap.
+Gather documents related to tracing the origin of NPL, meeting the requirements of recycling rate, product life cycle, clean materials, high recyclability..."
+On the way to circular economy and green economy, businesses need to have systematic investment and large resources", Mr. Truong emphasized.

 According to VTV